 While at State Hospital South (SHS) interns will be expected to:

 Idaho State University Family Medicine Residency is located within the city of Pocatello, and the State Hospital South is located just 25 miles north in Blackfoot.
 Pocatello is a mid-sized university town of approximately 50,000 people with an extremely affordable cost of living, nestled in a valley and surrounded by very accessible mountains.
 Given Idaho’s rural character, people come from all over the region for health care.

-There is an abundance of things to do and places to visit within a short distance from all three cities in Southeastern Idaho.
+There is an abundance of things to do and places to visit within a short distance from both Pocatello and Blackfoot.
 Yellowstone and Teton National Parks, Sun Valley and Grand Targhee ski resorts are all close by.
 Pebble Creek ski area offers intermediate and expert skiing within twenty minutes of downtown Pocatello.
 Camping, hiking, road and mountain biking, cross-country skiing and river sports are within minutes of Pocatello and offer uncrowded outdoor recreation.
 The area also offers blue ribbon trout fishing as well as numerous public and private golf courses and frisbee golf parks.
 The area is home to several rodeos and other cultural events throughout the year.